 How can I find out about upcoming virtual public hearings?

-Typically, upcoming public hearings are advertised at least two weeks (14 days) in advance in The Chronicle Herald (with the exception of By-Law N-200 Noise Exemption applications).
+Public Hearings for other matters are advertised at least 14 days in advance, typically in The Chronicle Herald (with the exception of By-Law N-200 Noise Exemption applications).

 These advertisements will include the date and time of the hearing, whether the hearing is virtual or in-person, and deadlines for submitting written correspondence and registering as a speaker.

-You can also check our public notices, upcoming public hearings listing and the our upcoming agendas, meetings and reports listing.
+Advertisements on Halifax.ca will be placed on the information page for the Case.
+You can also check our public notices, summary of public hearings page, and the upcoming agendas, meetings and reports listing.

 How will I know if an upcoming hearing is virtual or in-person?